akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 instead either run under `/system/localReceptionist` or `/system/clusterReceptionist`.

 The path change means that the receptionist information will not be disseminated between 2.5 and 2.6 nodes during a rolling update from 2.5 to 2.6 if you use Akka Typed.
-When all old nodes have been shutdown it will work properly again.
+See @ref:[rolling updates with typed Receptionist](../additional/rolling-updates.md#akka-typed-with-receptionist-or-cluster-receptionist)

 ### Cluster Receptionist using own Distributed Data